-The PhD program is typically a five-year degree program during which students must complete 90 semester hours of graduate study.
-The course work is sequenced and is typically completed in two and a half years, at which point students should have completed their master's thesis and earned their MA degree.
+The PhD program is typically a five-year degree program during which students must complete 90 semester hours of graduate study The course work is sequenced and is typically completed in two and a half years, at which point students should have completed their master's thesis and earned their MA degree.
 Students generally take one comprehensive exam (discussed below) soon after the completion of the MA degree, and complete their dissertation in the next two years.
-The program is built on an apprenticeship model and students who receive funding are required to work on research or teaching tasks with a faculty member in the department for about twenty hours per week in addition to fulfilling course requirements.
+The program is built on an apprenticeship model and students who receive funding are required to work on research or teaching tasks with a faculty member in the department for about twenty hours per week (with the exception of the first semester) in addition to fulfilling course requirements, with the exception of the first semester.
 Such research assignments will be decided with the student's best interests in mind and will generally lead to research publications.
-Research assistant hours must be research or teaching hours with an advisor, and RA hours generally will not include time spent on independent research projects or the dissertation.
+Research assistant hours must be research or teaching hours with an advisor, and RA hours generally will not include time spent on independent research projects or the dissertation or master's thesis.
 In addition, students will complete at least two formal Teaching Assistant assignments during their five years.